omry/omegaconf/CONTRIBUTING.md

 Imports are sorted using isort, use `isort -y` to sort all imports prior to pushing.

 To build the docs execute `nox -s docs` or `make`(inside docs folder).
-Make gives you different options, for example, you can build the docs as html files with `make html` and then open index.html inside the build folder.
+Make gives you different options, for example, you can build the docs as html files with `make html`.
+Once the docs are built you can open `index.html` in the build directory to view the generated docs with your browser.

 #### Building the package